mortenson/drupal-docker-lite/README.md

 then in another session run the Javascript test.

+# Using XDebug

+To enable XDebug, uncomment the `xdebug.*` lines from php.ini, then run `ddl.sh rebuild`.

+From there you'll need to configure your IDE to listen on port 9000 and accept external connections, and then debugging should just work.

 # How does it all work?

 Please see [DETAILS](docs/DETAILS.md) for information about this project's